htc-ccis1505/main/lecture_notes/add_learning_and_python.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1PV7Hy_8fhA" frameborder="0" allowfullscreen></iframe>

-## Play with Python
-I'd encourage you not to get too distracted by python yet, and to use good judgement on where to put your limited time.
-However, there are many, many python resources and references on the web, including this one that allows you to play with python in the browser:
-[Learn Python](http://www.learnpython.org) browser based tutorials from learnpython.org

 ### Dr. Ivan Joseph: The skill of self confidence

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w-HYZv6HzAs" frameborder="0" allowfullscreen></iframe>